MaryanGelle/Productivity/readme.md

 Productivity is a life-hack website for anyone who is interested to make a change in their life, to get on track of their day to day productivity and even for those that need motivation to stay consistent with their time-management skills.

-We welcome you to your new go-to website that will help you take a step forward to your journey of becoming successful.
-We believe successfull is measured in different ways but time-management to be the core and center to your goals.
-Productivity site will be useful also for friends and families who want motivate each other, we offer you the ability to track your time and see exactly were you are today and how you can improve.
+We welcome you to your new go-to website that will help you take a step forward on your journey to success.
+We believe successful is measured in different ways but time-management to be the core and center to your goals.
+Productivity site will be useful also for friends and families who want motivate each other, we offer you the ability to track your time and see exactly where you are today and how you can improve.
 You can access our platform through <a href="https://maryangelle.github.io/Productivity/" target="_blank" rel="noopener">Productivity Website</a> .

 <div align="center">
   <img src="assets/readme-images/mockup 2024.png" style="background-color: black" alt="Horizon Photo">